Macbeth (2015 film): Production

+Filming

 The production company behind Macbeth is See-Saw Films; the film was distributed by StudioCanal worldwide.

-Filming

 Principal photography took place over seven weeks in England and Scotland, beginning on 6 February 2014 in Scotland.
 On 21 February, filming took place at Hankley Common in Elstead, Surrey.
 On 26 February, the cast and crew were spotted on set at Bamburgh Castle in Northumberland with almost 200 extras.
 Other locations used include Quiraing in Skye, and Ely Cathedral in Ely, Cambridgeshire.

 Costumes

 Costume designer Jacqueline Durran was in charge of the costumes for the film.
 Durran took reference from a book called the Tilke, which is a sort of encyclopaedia of folk costume, compiled and illustrated in the 1920s by a German artist and ethnographer, Max Tilke.

-Marketing

-A couple of photos from the film were revealed on 18 April 2014, followed by two teaser posters on 14 May.
-The first trailer was released by StudioCanal on 4 June 2015 and crossed over 2 million views.

-Character posters featuring Fassbender and Cotillard were released on 27 August 2015.
-The first North American trailer was released by The Weinstein Company on 1 September 2015.
-A new pair of posters were released on 4 September 2015.
-In the Philippines, the film was marketed as Macbeth: Warrior King.

 Release

 In October 2013, The Weinstein Company acquired distribution rights to the film.
 Macbeth premiered at the 2015 Cannes Film Festival on 23 May 2015 and was released in the United Kingdom on 2 October 2015 and in France on 18 November.
 The film had a limited release in the United States across five theatres in New York, Los Angeles and San Francisco on 4 December 2015, before expanding theatres on 11 December.
 The film was released in the Philippines by Pioneer Films on 13 January 2016.